maxaeon/MyDogHealth/README.md

 To be deployed on heroku

 ## Credits
-This sandbox was created by MaxAeon, to contribute toward The Dog Group's 'My Dog Health App', along with Kamal, Feroz, and Chris.
+This sandbox was created by MaxAeon, Kamal, Feroz, and Chris.

 ## License
 MIT License